giuunit/optimizely-feature-rollout-test/README.md

 I picked the **Facebook Messenger Chat Plugin** as it is valuable for businesses to enable chat / customer support abilities for their website and this project highlights the steps to enable the plugin using Optimizely Rollout capabilities.

-**Disclaimer**

-The code available below is for demonstration purposes.
-It is not production-ready.

 ## How to run the project ?